 #3 102” wide 13’6” high

-One hundred two inches or eight foot six inches wide is a critical number anyone looking to build their own tiny home must understand.
+One hundred two inches or eight foot six inches wide is a critical number anyone looking to build their own tiny house on wheels must understand.
 In the United States a trailer width must be no wider than 102” wide.
 Any load transported on public roads wider than then this will require a special over dimensional transportation permit.
 Commonly referred to as a wide load.
 Small homes such as a historical mobile home or most recently called a park model are built up to 16’ wide.
 No doubt you have seen these monsters traveling over the road taking up the entire lane being escorted by one or more vehicles sometimes even a police escort.
 The height for a legal load is 13’6” this is a must as any vehicle or trailer transported over the road above this height is in danger of hitting utility lines, bridges and low hanging trees.

 Balance is critical and must be considered when building a trailer that is intended to be an over the road registered vehicle.
 Two things that should be considered here, the proper tongue weight which is the amount of downward pressure that is put onto the towing vehicle.
 The tongue load transfers weight from the trailer to the towing vehicle which creates traction and stability.
 The other is to center as much weight over the axles as possible.
 Evenly distributing weight is the concern, many builds tend to skirt the limitations of the trailer by extending wood frames beyond the trailers steel frame.
 The most common mistake I see is extending an overhang or porch off the rear of the trailer.
 This causes great concern with too much weight hanging off the rear of the trailer which causes the entire load to go out of balance.
 Once a certain speed is reached this will feel squirrelly, a side to side motion will be felt.
 If not corrected by lowering speed and regaining control it will cause the entire load to sway violently.
 In worst case scenarios the entire truck and trailer can jack knife at high speeds.
 This causes the vehicle, trailer or both to tip on its side, a wild and scary erupt stop.
 It is highly recommended that you take balance into consideration if the home will be transported at speeds over 50 mph.